eljam3239/flutter_star/README.md

 Switch the printer off and turn back on if plugging a usb into the printer doesn't work after it was previously connected via bluetooth.

 Same goes for using bluetooth after it was used for wired: unplug the wired device, power the printer off and on again, then you'll be able to connect via Bluetooth.
 The tsp100ivsk could print over Bluetooth and usb without a power cycle when connected to the android tablet.
+The mC-Label2 seems to allow connecting to Bluetooth after a wired connection without a power cycle, provided the cable is unplugged and the device is paired in the tablet's bluetooth settings.

 TODO: